7 Reasons to Travel in a Campervan in Iceland During Winter

 With so much of the travel in Iceland depending on the weather, you’ll likely find that there’s far less pressure on your trip when travelling in the winter.
 If you understand that even the best-laid plans can go awry thanks to the dramatic storms that sweep across the country, you won’t feel as if you must cram in a whole lot during your stay.

 Accepting that things might change quickly is a big part of the fun in winter, and you’ll learn to go with the flow and might even end up discovering a region or attraction that you didn’t know of before.
 During the summer, about of good weather can mean that you try to cram in as much as possible, which is often.
 Slowing down and taking your time is a big part of winter travel, and a great way to travel Iceland in a campervan overall.

 If you’re ready for a winter adventure in Iceland, check out our range of campervans that are available today!
-And don’t forget to check out more information about campervan travel during the Icelandic winter on our blog.
+And don’t forget to check out more information about campervan travel during the Icelandic winter with Winter Camping guide.

 A Winter Ring Road Itinerary for Campervans in Iceland

 This article will outline an ideal itinerary for travelling the ring road in a campervan during the winter.
 We’ve also listed the best winter campsites in Iceland for you to stay at with your campervan.
 Take this itinerary with a grain of salt, adapt it to suit your plans, and most importantly, stay safe and enjoy yourself!Read more

 Do I Need a 4x4 Campervan for Winter in Iceland?